Fadhel Al Sawad

 Fadhel Abbas Ali Isa Al Sawad (فاضل عباس علي عيسى السواد) is a Bahraini attorney and politician.
 He was sworn into the Council of Representatives on December 12, 2018, representing the Eighth District of the Capital Governorate.

 Career

-Al Sawad defended photojournalist Ahmed Humaidan in court from charges of attacking a police station during the Bahraini uprising of 2011, but Humaidan was convicted and sentenced to ten years of imprisonment.
+Al Sawad defended photojournalist Ahmed Humaidan in court against charges of attacking a police station during the Bahraini uprising of 2011, but Humaidan was convicted and sentenced to ten years of imprisonment.

 Council of Representatives

 In the 2018 Bahraini general election, Al Sawad ran to represent the Eighth District in the Capital Governorate in the Council of Representatives, the nation’s lower house of Parliament.
-He received 875 votes for 39.83% in the first round on November 24, necessitating a runoff on December 1, in which he defeated his opponent, Mohammed Ashour, with 1,085 votes for 62.94%.
+He received 875 votes (39.83%) in the first round on November 24.
+Since a candidate must secure more than 50% (an absolute majority) of the total votes in their constituency, this result necessitated a runoff on December 1, in which he defeated his opponent, Mohammed Ashour, with 1,085 votes (62.94%).